jewelsofthought/neshama/site/personal/poems/limb.md

 <div class="poem">

-I’m afraid to go there.
+I'm afraid to go there.
 Afraid to go against the advice of society.
-Afraid to give up my well-paying job, my security, what I’ve worked “up to”, been educated for, dedicated my life to and what I’m good at.
+Afraid to give up my well-paying job, my security, what I've worked "up to", been educated for, dedicated my life to and what I'm good at.

 My heart pulls me in another direction.
 It urges me to take flight